despotak/DnD_Character_Repository/Characters/Ariskia of Iyanden, A.K.A. Cpt. Phantom F. Harlock/Aeldari Armoury.md

 **Ammunition.** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack.
 Loading a one-handed weapon requires a free hand.
 The ammunition of a firearm is destroyed upon use.
 If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon.
 A sling must be loaded to deal any damage when used in this way.

 **Armor Piercing.** Attacks with weapons or ammunition with the armor piercing trait are quite effective against armor, by either burning straight through it or passing through unsealed areas.
-* Armor Piercing (-1).
-Targets with natural armor or worn armor and an AC of 14 or better take a -1 penalty to AC.
-* Armor Piercing (-2).
-Targets with natural armor or worn armor and an AC of 16 or better take a -2 penalty to AC, in addition to the benefits of armor piercing (-1).
-* Armor Piercing (-3).
-Targets with natural armor or worn armor and an AC of 18 or better take a -3 penalty to AC, in addition to the benefits of armor piercing (-1) and (-2).
-* Armor Piercing (-4).
-Targets with natural armor or worn armor and an AC of 20 or better take a -4 penalty to AC, in addition to the benefits of armor piercing (-1), (-2), and (-3).
-* Armor Piercing (-5).
-Targets with natural armor or worn armor and an AC of 22 or better take a -5 penalty to AC, in addition to the benefits of armor piercing (-1), (-2), (-3), and (-4).
-The AC penalties do not stack together.
+You have a +3 bonus to attack rolls made with this magic weapon.

 **Scope.** Firearms with the scope trait have a scope which facilitates extreme long-range engagements.
 If you have not moved since the end of your last turn, you can use an action to aim down the scope of a firearm that has this trait at a specific target.
 Once you do so, you are incapacitated and your speed becomes 0 until the start of your next turn.
 However, the first attack you make against the target at the start of your next turn is made as if the firearm has a different range value (listed in parentheses), with no long range at which attacking imposes disadvantage on your attack roll.